 \subsubsection{Pattern Matching Applications}

-We target on the fundamental problem of general pattern matching.
-Without loss of generality, we consider three common categories of data processing systems that rely on pattern matching.
-That is, (i) complex event processing (CEP), (ii) OLAP with the \mreg operator, and (iii) GraphRAG.
-Note that each category derives many different domain-specific applications.
-The data and execution model defined in \S\ref{sec:model} are general enough to be mapped to these applications.
+We target the fundamental problem of pattern matching, which is the backbone of several categories of data processing systems: those for (i) complex event processing (CEP), (ii) OLAP with the \mreg operator, and (iii) GraphRAG.
+While each category induces different domain-specific applications, the data and execution models defined in \S\ref{sec:model} are general enough for these applications, as explained below.

 \myparr{(i) CEP} detects predefined patterns in unbounded streams of events with low latency~\cite{cugola2012processing,10.1145/3654935,10.1145/3709682}.
 Each event is a tuple of attribute values.
 Patterns are defined as a combination of event types, operators, predicates, and a time window.
-These operators include conjunction, sequencing (\code{SEQ}) that enforces a temporal order of events, Kleene closure (\code{KL}) that accepts one or more events of a type, and negation (\code{NEG}) that requires the absence of specific-typed events.
+These operators include conjunction, sequencing (\code{SEQ}) that enforces a temporal order of events, Kleene closure (\code{KL}) that accepts one or more events of a type, and negation (\code{NEG}) that requires the absence of specific-typed events. \looseness=-1

 Two execution models have been proposed for CEP.
 (1) In the automata-based model~\cite{wu2006high}, partial matches denote partial runs of an automaton that encodes the required event occurrences.
 The state transitions are guarded by predicates to check if partial runs advance in the automaton.
 (2) In the tree-based model~\cite{mei2009zstream}, events are inserted into a hierarchy of buffers that are guarded by predicates.
-The evaluation then proceeds from the leave buffers of the tree to the root, filling operator buffers with derived partial matches.
+The evaluation then proceeds from the leaf buffers of the tree to the root, filling operator buffers with derived partial matches.

-Both automata- and tree-based models are covered by our directed acyclic graph with buffers (DAG$^b$) model (\S\ref{sec:model}).
-Automaton and trees are specific forms of a DAG.
-Fundamentally, the DAG$^b$ captures the essence of pattern matching: \emph{the state and state transitions}. \looseness=-1

-CEP's selection and consumption policy determines how many data elements can be skipped to select and if they can be reused~\cite{wu2006high,chakravarthy1994snoop,zimmer1999semantics,cugola2010tesla}.
-In this paper, we targets the most challenging configuration { \texttt skip-till-any + reuse} policies (see \S\ref{sec:diff_bounds}).